OlgaGorchinskaya/curriculum-vitae/README.md

 https://fabrika-fotoknigi.ru, http://pic-pac.ru

- * Create system architecture from the beginning;
- * Create and maintain rest api service;
+ * Architected and developed the core company website system based on Contao CMS
+ * Design, Develop and Maintain the system
+ * Build and integrate our JSON api with other systems including our website and other 3rd party applications
- * Fron-end and back-end development;
+ * Fron-end and back-end development
+ * Develop new system modules
+ * Write PHP unit tests and deploying the code
- * Integrate delivery companies: Shop-Logistics, Deloviye Linii;
+ * Integrate delivery companies: Shop-Logistics, Deloviye Linii
- * Integrate payment systems: PayU, PayKeeper, WebPay;
+ * Integrate payment systems: PayU, PayKeeper, WebPay
- * Export data to Zoho CRM;
+ * Integrate Zoho CRM system
- * Maintain the system;
- * Implementation of the new features by request.
+ * Implementation of the new features by request

 WebDev stack: PHP (Contao CMS, Composer, Deployer, PHPUnit), MySQL, JavaScript (jQuery, Bootstrap, Gulp), HTML5, CSS3, Windows, Ubuntu, CentOS.